rusiaaman/wcgw-vscode/README.md

 5. Press `Cmd+Shift+'` to copy terminal output with additional context:
    - Repository structure
    - Frequently relevant files (e.g., package.json, pyproject.toml, Readme.md, etc., listing at least 20 such files)

+### For Screenshots
+1. Press `Cmd+Shift+8` while in VS Code
+2. Optionally, switch to chrome or any other application.
+2. Select any area of your screen using the selection tool
+3. The screenshot will be copied to clipboard.
+4. Claude will open and the screenshot will be pasted.

 ## Example Output